1noro/fastmind/README.md

 - Open a terminal and navigate to the folder where the content of the `fastmind-x.zip/.tar.gz` has been extracted (using the `cd` command).
 - Execute the following command: `bash linux-run.sh` for __GNU/Linux__ and `win-run.bat` for __Windows__.

+> At the moment this program has not been tested in __Mac OS__, so I still can not specify whether it works or how to install it correctly.

 ### Run options

 ```